kduma-OSS/opensource.duma.sh/content/3.libraries/100.php/binary-tools.md

 > - Use `readStringWith(optional_terminator: Terminator|BinaryString)` to read until terminator or end of data
 > - Use `readBytesWith(terminator: Terminator|BinaryString)` when the terminator **must** be present
 > - Use `readBytesWith(optional_terminator: Terminator|BinaryString)` to read until terminator or end of data
+> - Use `readBytesWith(padding_size: int, padding: Terminator|BinaryString)` for fixed-size padded fields (pad byte must be single byte and absent from data)
+> - Terminator arguments must be non-empty in both modes
 > - Call `toString()` on BinaryString objects to get actual string values

 ## Terminator Support